jeanbaptistemora/fluidattacks-universe2/airs/front/content/blog/what-does-a-devsecops-engineer-do/index.md

 In fact,
 it has been advised
-that prospective DevSecOps engineers work first in a non-DevOps IT position before getting into DevSecOps.
+that prospective DevSecOps engineers work first in a non-DevOps IT position before getting into DevOps and then into DevSecOps.
 It's also advised to enroll in courses that teach DevOps principles and how to build applications securely.
 For example,
-prospective DevSecOps engineers would profit a lot from [taking secure coding courses](https://www.techtarget.com/searchsecurity/tip/What-it-takes-to-be-a-DevSecOps-engineer).
+prospective DevSecOps engineers would benefit a lot from [taking secure coding courses](https://www.techtarget.com/searchsecurity/tip/What-it-takes-to-be-a-DevSecOps-engineer).

 Yet another step is to become certified.